-ARTICLE 4 – TERMINATION OR SUSPENSION OF MEMBERSHIP
+ARTICLE 5-TERMINATION OR SUSPENSION OF MEMBERSHIP

-A member may be either suspended or expelled by the Board of Directors for conduct injurious to the welfare of this organization, or for failure to pay any dues or indebtedness to this Chapter within sixty (60) days of notification by this Chapter for such dues and indebtedness.
+All resignations shall be made in writing, addressed to the President of the ACA-WRC.
+A member who has resigned shall not be entitled to a return of refund of any dues actually paid.
+A member may be either suspended or expelled by the Board of Directors for conduct injurious to the welfare of the ACA-WRC or the ACA, or for failure to pay any dues or indebtedness to this Chapter within sixty (60) days of notification by this Chapter for such dues or indebtedness.
 The Board of Directors may reinstate a terminated member upon such conditions as the Board deems appropriate.
 A member who has been suspended or expelled shall not be entitled to a return or refund of any dues paid.

-ARTICLE 5 – MEETINGS OF THE MEMBERSHIP
+ARTICLE 6 – MEETINGS OF THE MEMBERSHIP

 Roberts Rules of Order shall govern the conduct of all meetings of the regular membership, except as otherwise provided by these By-Laws.